 Virtual Reality poker is just getting warmed up

 VR gambling is just in its infancy, but huge things are on the way.
 How huge?
 Virtual reality gambling is set to increase 800% by 2021.
-It’s not hard to see that VR poker is going to be a booming business.
-Why do people prefer live poker to online poker?
-Playing poker against opponents you can see makes the game so much more personal.
-Online poker sessions blend into each other, become one long, boring, monotonous session that never ends.
+It’s not hard to see that VR is going to be a booming business.
+Why do people prefer live to online?
+Playing against opponents you can see makes the game so much more personal.
+Online sessions blend into each other, becoming one long, boring, monotonous session that never ends.
 It’s work.
 Most recreational players are going to love being able to sit down at a table and see the opponents they are up against.
-Watch how long it takes them to bet.
+They can watch how long it takes them to bet.
 See how long they hesitate before calling a bet.
 Watch if they check their cards again when the third card to a flush hits on the turn.

-In VR poker, you can look your opponent in the eye and ask them “Do you have it?”.
+In VR, you can look your opponent in the eye and ask them “Do you have it?”.

-It’s hard to get a full idea of exactly all of the advantages of VR poker right now.
+It’s hard to get a full idea of exactly all of the advantages of VR right now.
 That’s because the game is still very much in its infancy.
 We expect massive things from the industry.
-This is truly an exciting time for online poker!
-While the game has had its trials in the past, VR poker could add a new dynamic to the industry.
+This is truly an exciting time for online gameplay!
+While the game has had its trials in the past, VR could add a new dynamic to the industry.

 Right now, the software is not the prettiest.
 Some of the sites which are offered have cartoonlike avatars that look robotic and unnatural.
 Expect that to change as headsets get cheaper and virtual reality becomes more and more mainstream.